-The animal rights community has long been against the inhumane practice of horse “soring.”
-What exactly is soring?
-Many animal lovers haven’t heard much about soring, but it is a practice that everyone who cares about the welfare of animals should know about.
+The animal rights community has long been against the practice of keeping sore horses.
+But what is soring?
+Many may be ignorant about the practice of soring in horses, but it is something that everyone who cares about the welfare of animals should know about.
 Here are a few basic facts about horse soring.

-Soring is the practice of irritating a horse’s forelegs merely to accentuate its high-stepping gait (as seen in the Tennessee Walking Horse).
+Irritating a horse’s forelegs would accentuate its high-stepping gait (as seen in the Tennessee Walking Horse).
 Horses will instinctively pull their front legs up quickly to avoid pain.
 They will also shift their weight to their back feet.
 This movement produces the sought-after exaggerated gait.

 Horses can be sored both mechanically and chemically, both practices starting on young horses.
 Mechanical soring uses a variety of methods, including stacks (attaching weights to the front hooves), chains, pressure shoeing (attaching a shoe to a hoof filed nearly to the quick), and road foundering (the horse is pressure shoed and then rode on a hard surface).